gilch/hissp/README.md

 Hissp makes metaprogramming as easy as the kind of data manipulation you already do every day.
 On its own, meta-power doesn't seem that impressive.
-But the powers you can make with it, can be.
+But the powers you can make with it can be.
 Those who've mastered metaprogramming wonder how they ever got along without it.

 Actively developed languages keep accumulating features, Python included.
 Often they're helpful, but sometimes it's a misstep.
-And the more complex a language gets, the more difficult it becomes to master.
+The more complex a language gets, the more difficult it becomes to master.

 Hissp takes the opposite approach: extensibility through simplicity.